Chinese of Romania

 The Chinese of Romania are one of the smallest minorities of Romania.

 Migration history

 China and Romania have a history of several decades of economic and cultural exchanges as part of the Communist bloc.
-Former Chinese leader Jiang Zemin lived in Romania for some time and speaks Romanian.
+Former Chinese leader Jiang Zemin lived in Romania for some time and spoke Romanian.
 However, mass Chinese migration to the country only began in the 1980s and 1990s, consisting mostly of independent traders.
 Later, in the early 2000s, as Romania began to suffer labour shortages due to out-migration of its people to western Europe, they imported migrant workers from China as a result.

 Demographics

 According to the 2011 Census, there were only 2,017 Chinese in Romania.
 However, popular media give much higher estimates.
 An International Herald Tribune report in 1998 stated that there were between 10,000 and 40,000 Chinese in the country.
 A later estimate published by China's official Xinhua News Agency in 2004 also claimed there were as many as 10,000.
 Romanian newspaper Adevărul stated in 2005 that there were around 4,000 or 5,000, which it also claims is a decrease from the 1990s when there might have been 20,000.
 Most are men originating from Wenzhou and Henan.
 Some migrant workers have also come from Jilin and Shandong.
 They are concentrated in Bucharest, especially in the Colentina area of Sector 2.
 Most are already married at the time of their arrival, but there are also mixed Chinese-Romanian families (about 500 according to Adevărul).